Parliament of India: Sessions

+Functions

+Legislative functions

 Legislative proposals are brought before either house of the Parliament in the form of a bill.
 A bill is the draft of a legislative proposal, which, when passed by both houses of Parliament and assented to by the president, becomes an act of Parliament.
 Money bills must originate in the Lok Sabha.
-The Council of States can only make recommendations over the bills to the House, within a period of fourteen days.
+The Rajya Sabha can only make recommendations over the bills to the House, within a period of fourteen days.

 Parliamentary committees

 Parliamentary committees are formed to deliberate specific matters at length.
-The public is directly or indirectly associated and studies are conducted to help committees arrive at the conclusions.
-Parliamentary committees are of two kinds: ad hoc committees and standing committees.
+The public is directly or indirectly associated, and studies are conducted to help committees arrive at the conclusions.
+Parliamentary committees are of two kinds: standing committees and ad hoc committees.

 Standing committees are permanent committees constituted from time to time in pursuance of the provisions of an act of Parliament or rules of procedure and conduct of business in Parliament.
 The work of these committees is of a continuing nature.
-Ad hoc committees are appointed for a specific purpose and they cease to exist when they finish the task assigned to them and submit a report.
+Ad hoc committees are appointed for a specific purpose, and they cease to exist when they finish the task assigned to them and submit a report.

+Privileges

+Parliamentary privileges play a crucial role in safeguarding the functioning of the Indian Parliament and upholding its authority as the primary legislative body in the country.
+These privileges grant certain rights and immunize Members of Parliament, enabling them to perform their duties effectively, express their views freely, and ensure democratic accountability.